joris68/joris68/README.md

 Hey.
 I am Joris.
 I am interested in Math and Programming.
-I am currently learning web developement.
+I am currently learning full stack and of course a bit of math :).

 <!---
 joris68/joris68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.